tdyer/ga-sql-blog-homework/README.md

 ## Requirements
 We are going to create a Blog using Sinatra and SQL.
 This Blog will have a set of Posts and each Post will have a set of Comments.

+### Step 0, Create a Database named blog
+- Use the psql command line utility for this.

 ### Step 1, Create a Comments table with the following columns:
 *Create the SQL in the setup_ddl.sql file*